daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

-Here's the result of stitching the fake ad to the fake podcast in the best of the three ad breaks the algorithm has suggested.
+Here's the result of stitching the fake ad to the fake podcast in the best of the three ad breaks the algorithm has suggested and its waveform.
 This stitching isn't meant to sound good, it's just a simple cut and paste.
 Remember, we'd dish this work off to a different engineering team or tackle it in a different scope.